ishikapatel2/phase4a/README.md

 -- Testcase 02 should be passing - the timing for each process after sleeping for its designated amount of time is slightly off and the expected pid for each process differs from the actual pid which is ok

+-- Testcase 07 should be passing - each child starts and terminates in their respective order with small variations in the timing of each character being written since each child writes to its own terminal which is indepedent of the writing of other children to other terminals